quickwit-oss/tantivy/README.md

 ### An example

-By default, rustc compiles everything in the `examples/` dir in debug mode.
-This makes it easy for you to make examples to reproduce bugs.
+By default, `rustc` compiles everything in the `examples/` directory in debug mode.
+This makes it easy for you to make examples to reproduce bugs:

 ```bash
 rust-gdb target/debug/examples/$EXAMPLE_NAME